readthedocs/ethicalads.io/content/posts/2022-content-based-targeting.md

-Title: A new era of content-based targeting for advertising
+Title: A new approach to content-based targeting for advertising
 Date: November 7, 2022
 description: Content-based targeting allows us to provide great ad targeting without the privacy downsides of user-based tracking
 tags: content-targeting, advertisers